2012 Jelajah Malaysia

 The 2012 Jelajah Malaysia, a cycling stage race that took place in Malaysia.
-It was held from 8 to 13 May 2012.
+It was held from 8 to 13 May, 2012.
 There were six stages with a total of 1,042.1 kilometres.
-In fact, the race was sanctioned by the Union Cycliste Internationale as a 2.2 category race and was part of the 2011–12 UCI Asia Tour calendar.
+In fact, the race was sanctioned by the Union Cycliste Internationale as a 2.2-category race and was part of the 2011–12 UCI Asia Tour calendar.

-Yusuf Abrekov of Uzbekistan won the race, followed by Jai Crawford of Australia second and Yasuharu Nakajima of Japan third overall.
-Adiq Husainie Othman of Malaysia won the points classification and Dadi Suryadi of Indonesia won the mountains classification.
+Yusuf Abrekov of Uzbekistan won the race, followed by Jai Crawford of Australia in second and Yasuharu Nakajima of Japan in third overall.
+Adiq Husainie Othman of Malaysia won the points classification, and Dadi Suryadi of Indonesia won the mountains classification.
 Putra Perjuangan won the team classification.